 The Group also recognises the importance of continuous safety and health improvements in order to protect its employees.
 It takes a serious view of its responsibility to provide and maintain safe and healthy working conditions, equipment and systems of work for its employees.
-During the financial year under review, no serious workplace accident was reported.
+The Safety and Health Committee Members of our respective plants are entrusted with cultivating safe workplace practices, including developing administrating safety policies, conducting annual safety audits of our manufacturing sites and ensuring compliance with Occupational Safety and Health laws and regulations.